All Undergraduate Courses - College of Nursing

 NUR 477.
 Evidence-Based Practice II.
 2 credits.
 SP

-NUR 477 The Evidence-Based Practice II course provides students the opportunity to utilize research to support quality improvement initiatives and evidence-based practice.
-Students are given the opportunity to develop and disseminate a proposal for a quality improvement project.
+NUR 477 provides students the opportunity to utilize research to support quality improvement initiatives and evidence-based practice.
+Students will develop and disseminate a proposal for an evidence-based practice project.
 Satisfies Magis: Designated Oral Communication.
 P: Magis Oral Communication, NUR 346; CO: NUR 483; P or CO: NUR 475.

 NUR 480.
 Population-Based Health III.
 1 credit.

 NUR 480 builds upon the concepts from NUR 338 to apply theory, knowledge, and skills from nursing, social sciences, and public health in meeting the health needs of populations.
 Principles of epidemiology and demographic measurement of populations and groups are applied to examine the distributive factors of health needs in populations.
 The Care Management process and evidence-based community/population models serve as frameworks in learning community health program planning process.
 Emphasis is placed on the nurse’s role in community and systems level interventions.
-P: NUR 343, NUR 344, NUR 338.
+P: NUR 338, NUR 343, NUR 344.

 NUR 483.
 Capstone Practicum.
 7 credits.
 SP